Skip to main content

 SDG 15 — Life on LandSDG 13 — Climate Action

-All crops at Adelphi are managed using biochar — produced on-site from bamboo found along the farm’s boundary perimeter.
-The production process uses pyrolysis (controlled high-temperature combustion in a low-oxygen environment) and incorporates mineral-rich rocks to amplify soil regeneration and nutrient retention capacity.
-Biochar achieves two simultaneous outcomes that are central to the Kokonut Framework’s ecological commitments:
+All crops at Adelphi are managed using biochar produced on-site from bamboo found along the farm’s boundary perimeter.
+The production process uses pyrolysis — controlled high-temperature combustion in a low-oxygen environment — and incorporates mineral-rich rocks to improve soil regeneration and nutrient retention.
+Biochar supports two outcomes central to the Kokonut Framework:

 Syntropic farming plots

-To protect and regenerate the soil across the farm, a permanent ground cover system is implemented using beard grass along the edges of terraced areas.
-This strategy reduces erosion on the farm’s sloped terrain, improves soil structure over time by building organic matter at the surface, and ensures a resilient production system during the heavy rainfall periods typical of the Monte Plata region.
-Beard grass at terrace edges is a direct implementation of the second regeneration principle: year-round cover crops that prevent bare soils, provide forage material, and build the organic matter that underlies long-term soil fertility.
+Permanent ground cover is implemented using beard grass along the edges of terraced areas.
+This reduces erosion on sloped terrain, improves soil structure, builds organic matter, and helps the farm remain resilient during periods of heavy rainfall in Monte Plata.
+This is a direct implementation of the second principle of regeneration: year-round cover crops that prevent bare soil, provide forage, and build organic matter that supports long-term fertility.

 Regenerative poultry production